-The dosage of Glucovance should be adjusted depending on renal function parameters (start with 1 tablet of Glucovance 500 mg/2.5 mg); regular checks on the renal function are necessary (see section 4.4).
+The dosage of metformin/glibenclamide should be adjusted depending on renal function parameters (start with 1 tablet of [Nationally completed name] 500 mg/2.5 mg); regular checks on the renal function are necessary.

 Patients aged 65 years and older: starting and maintenance doses of glibenclamide must be carefully adjusted to reduce the risk of hypoglycaemia.
-Treatment should be started with the lowest available dose and increased gradually if necessary (see section 4.4).
+Treatment should be started with the lowest available dose and increased gradually if necessary.

-Paediatric population:
+Paediatric patients:

-Glucovance is not recommended for use in children (see section 5.1).
+[Nationally completed name] is not recommended for use in children.